aleksandar-todorovic/aleksandar-todorovic.github.io/_posts/2015-11-29-portfolio.markdown

 ## Formal Education

-**Bachelor of IT Engineering** @ [eMPIRICA, Brčko (Bosnia & Herzegovina)](http://empirica.edu.ba/) (2013-20XX)<br/>
+**Bachelor of IT Engineering** @ [eMPIRICA, Brčko (Bosnia & Herzegovina)](http://empirica.edu.ba/) (2013-20XX) [dropped out]<br/>
-<u>Accomplishments</u>The work I programmed as a part of the curriculum in my first year is being advertised as the best one in my year by the college itself (as stated <a href="http://empirica.ba/index.php/aktuelne-vijesti/464-nasi-studenti-sticu-prakticna-ict-znanja-i-vjestine-vec-od-prve-godine-studija">here</a>).
+<u>Accomplishments:</u> The work I programmed as a part of the curriculum in my first year is being advertised as the best one in my year by the college itself (as stated <a href="http://empirica.ba/index.php/aktuelne-vijesti/464-nasi-studenti-sticu-prakticna-ict-znanja-i-vjestine-vec-od-prve-godine-studija">here</a>).
 This project is released under the MIT license <a href="https://github.com/aleksandar-todorovic/Implementacija-sigurnosnih-algoritama">here</a>.

 **Computer Technician** @ [Technical High School, Brčko (Bosnia & Herzegovina)](http://tehnickaskolabrcko.com/) (2009-2013)<br/>
-<u>Accomplishments:</u> My graduation thesis is now actively used in the school's administration to reduce the paperwork.
+<u>Accomplishments:</u> My graduation thesis is now actively used in the school's administration to reduce the amount of paperwork.

 ## Additional Education